We Analyzed the Future Direction of Wolfspeed Inc. (WOLF), Here is What We Found

 WOLF’s Market Performance

-WOLF stocks went up by 3.68% for the week, with a monthly drop of -2.35% and a quarterly performance of -2.55%, while its annual performance rate touched 20.30%.
-The volatility ratio for the week stands at 2.73% while the volatility levels for the past 30 days are set at 3.28% for Wolfspeed Inc..
-The simple moving average for the period of the last 20 days is 2.78% for WOLF stocks with a simple moving average of -13.83% for the last 200 days.
+WOLF stocks went up by 12.63% for the week, with a monthly jump of 11.24% and a quarterly performance of 0.23%, while its annual performance rate touched 26.28%.
+The volatility ratio for the week stands at 4.29% while the volatility levels for the past 30 days are set at 3.56% for Wolfspeed Inc..
+The simple moving average for the period of the last 20 days is 11.44% for WOLF stocks with a simple moving average of -6.16% for the last 200 days.

-Volatility was left at 3.28%, however, over the last 30 days, the volatility rate increased by 2.73%, as shares sank -1.08% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.15% lower at present.
+Volatility was left at 3.56%, however, over the last 30 days, the volatility rate increased by 4.29%, as shares surge +11.16% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.29% lower at present.

 Stock Fundamentals for WOLF